sovereign-guides/sovbot/CONTRIBUTING.md

 ### Local development

-1. Clone the repo: `git@github.com:zayKenyon/sovbot.git`
+1. Clone the repo with `git clone git@github.com:zayKenyon/sovbot.git`

-2. Rename `config.json.example` to `config.json` and fill in the values.
+2. Enter the 'src' directory and rename `config.json.example` to `config.json` and fill in the values.

-3. Run `docker compose -f docker-compose.yml up -d` to start the bot service.
+3. Run `docker compose -f ../docker-compose.yml up -d` to start the bot service.

+(Assuming you're in the root directory)

-`📝` When updating, you can use the `update.sh` script.
+`📝` When updating, you can use the `bash update.sh` script.

 `📝` View logs with `docker compose -f docker-compose.yml logs -t -f`